Burn2-0/north-burnistan/Talia/Meeting Commentaries/241208 Commentary.md

 # Talia's Commentary

+Meeting on the 8th, minutes posted on the 8th!!

 > \[2024/12/08 09:06\]  Leondra Larsson: 2\.
 We take turns.
 >  Meetings are conducted in text.
 >  NOTE: local chat is recorded by notetakers at meetings, and is often shared between Burn2 leads for informational purposes.